alimirza99/login-form/README.md

 password

-you can login through facebook
+you can login through facebook,instagram